Benefits & Leave 26 min

 3. Strengthened loyalty to the team

-4. Enables deeper connections to be made among workers
+4. Deeper connections among workers

-5. Better job satisfaction for employees
+5. Better job satisfaction

 Get Greenhouse and Remote's guide to managing life-work balance